 - Truck company’s inadequate maintenance schedule

 - Worker’s failure to promptly repair damage to a truck

 The legal procedures for truck accidents are different than small passenger vehicle accidents.
 If you crash into another car, you could pursue compensation from the driver’s auto insurance carrier.
-When it comes to a collision with a commercial vehicle, there are multiple options available.
+When it comes to a collision with a commercial vehicle, multiple options are available.

-If you’ve never dealt with an insurance claim before, you won’t know who to file with and how the process works.
+If you’ve never dealt with an insurance claim, you won’t know who to file with or how the process works.
 Abel Law Firm is fully capable of taking care of everything for you.
 We’ll file the claim on your behalf and aggressively negotiate a settlement with the insurance company.

 How Much Does It Cost to Speak to a Lawyer?

 At Abel Law Firm, we understand the financial burden you’re facing.
-Many legal professionals charge an arm and a leg just to provide advice to injured individuals.
-Our Tulsa truck accident lawyers offer a free consultation to prospective clients.
+Many legal professionals charge an arm and a leg to advise injured individuals.
+Our Tulsa truck accident lawyers offer free consultations to prospective clients.

-There’s no risk to speak with us about the details of your case and receive the guidance you need.
+There’s no risk in speaking with us about the details of your case and receiving the guidance you need.
 We won’t force you to make any decisions you’re not ready to make.
-If you decide you don’t want to hire a lawyer, that’s your right.
-We’re happy to answer all your questions so you can choose the option that’s best for you.
+If you don’t want to hire a lawyer, that’s your right.
+We’re happy to answer all your questions so you can choose the best option.